a-n-rose/a-n-rose.github.io/_posts/2018-08-09-language-classifier.md

 To see where the reprository is currently, click <a href = "https://github.com/a-n-rose/language-classifier">here</a>.

 As I train the algorithms and add more languages to train them, I'll update this post.

+Articles I've found interesting/helpful:
+* <a href = "https://iamtrask.github.io/2015/07/27/python-network-part2/">Gradient Descent</a> - I found the graphics helpful and made me look at neural nets a new way.